-Could we treat Parkinson’s naturally?
+Could we treat Parkinson’s with natural levodopa?

 We are often asked if natural forms of levodopa are the answer to side effect free treatment.
 Here we investigate the science behind treating Parkinson’s naturally.

 Parkinson’s affects around 145,000 people in the UK.
 In the early stages of the condition many may not need to take medications.
 But, as the condition progresses, most will turn to medications to help manage its symptoms.

 Levodopa is the most commonly prescribed drug for Parkinson’s.
 It works by replacing the dopamine that the brain is no longer making.
 It is a chemical building-block that the body converts into dopamine, and the ‘active ingredient’ that is found in conventional Parkinson’s medications.

 Levodopa is one of the main drugs used to treat Parkinson's symptoms.
 It can be used at all stages of the condition…

 Levodopa is very effective, particularly in the early stages of the condition.
 But as Parkinson’s progresses and more brain cells are lost, more drug will need to be taken to get the same effects.
 And as the dose is increased to manage the symptoms of Parkinson’s the side effects themselves become unmanageable.

 The levodopa in our medications is man-made.
 The resulting chemical is identical to the levodopa our bodies naturally make.
 And by making the drug in controlled conditions, we know exactly how much levodopa is in our medications.
 This allows people to manage their symptoms in a consistent way.

 But levodopa can also be found in nature.
 Some animals and plants make the chemical — including a plant called Mucuna pruriens.

 A tropical legume native to Africa and tropical Asia.
 It has value in agricultural and horticultural use and has a range of medicinal properties.
 The seeds provide a natural source of levodopa.